 Relocating St. Joseph Farm to Burns Park

 Following the loss of the historic St Joseph Orphanage site, St. Joseph Farm will establish a new home at the Burns Park old RV campground.
-This move supports an expanded agricultural mission featuring community gardens, pollinator habitats, and a butterfly conservatory to create a unique hybrid space for education and recreation.
+This move supports an expanded horticultural and recreational gardening mission featuring community gardens, pollinator habitats, and a butterfly conservatory to create a unique hybrid space for education and recreation.

 Benefits of Relocating to Burns Park

-The new site offers expanded opportunities for fresh food access, community engagement, and local economic growth through sustainable agriculture and education.
+The new site offers expanded opportunities for fresh food access, community engagement, and local economic growth through sustainable horticulture practices and education.

 Boosting Local Food Access